Redawt/f4-frost-guide/utilities.md

 #### Make sure the **FROST** MO2 profile is active before proceeding!
+The titles on this guide are also links that you can click on to get to the mods.
+{: .info}

 ## [Fallout 4 Script Extender](https://f4se.silverlock.org/)
-The titles on this guide are also links that you can click on to get to the mods.
+If you need help with this step, you can also watch this [video](https://youtu.be/NkKFHjY7o-I?t=48).
 {: .info}

 #### Description